 During the adventure, we will pass by small towns, rivers, planting fields, and streams that end in the arqueological site of Huamanmarca where we will have some free time.
 We will continue on bikes or in the van until we arrive at the town of Santa Maria where we will sleep in the home of a local family.

-Adventure: Absolutely!
-You will be in the middle of the tropical forest you have dreamt about!.
+- Adventure: Absolutely!
+You will be in the middle of the Andes and tropical forest.

 We will climb a mountain for approximately 1 hour and 30 minutes until we arrive to the highest point where we will admire the beautiful view of the Sacred Valley and the canyon.
 Part of this trek includes over the trails of the original Inca trail that leads to the village of Quellomayo.
 Around noon, we will have a delicious lunch and, after lunch, we will take a brief rest before we continue our trekking along the old highway until we arrive at Santa Teresa.

 - Walking Distance – 7 hrs (12 km.)

 - Starting Elevation – 1575 meters ASL / 5167 feet ASL